NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/databases.md

 ### Running migrations

-NativePHP will attempt to migrate your database on each boot-up.
+In production builds of your app, NativePHP will check to see if the app version has changed and attempt to migrate the user's copy of your database in their `appdata` folder.

-You may also wish to manually migrate it during development.
-You can do this whether the application is running or not, but depending on how your app behaves, it may be better to do it before opening the app.

-You can do this with the `native:migrate` command:
+During development, you will need to migrate your development database manually:

 ```shell
 php artisan native:migrate